Lincoln High School (Portland, Oregon): 21st century

 Lincoln was slated to be completely rebuilt as part of a $790 million bond measure passed in 2017.
 Construction began in the summer of 2020, with students returning at the beginning of the 2023 school year.
 The new building was built where the field used to sit, leaving the old building available to attend in the interim years.
+The new building was designed by Bora and with most of the construction done by Hoffman.